 In 2004, the insurance industry successfully lobbied the Alberta provincial government to “cap” damages payable to motor vehicle accident victims for minor injuries.
 Since that time, some insurance representatives have argued that the top damage award payable under the cap, which in 2019 is $5,202, is awarded only to those who have suffered the most serious “minor injuries,” and they then attempt to bargain down from this minimal sum.
-Some insurance representatives may also take the position that your injuries clearly fall within the “cap,” and that damages that would be available if you filed a lawsuit are not payable.
-Continue reading “Confused About Alberta’s Minor Injury Regulation?”
+Some insurance representatives may also take the position that your injuries clearly fall within the “cap,” when in fact they do not, either due to the nature of the injuries or because the injuries resulted in a serious impairment.
+Continue reading

 What is the cap for soft tissue injury compensation claims in Alberta?